AceDeng1217/wenqiang/_pages/about.md

 I am a Ph.D. student at **Shenzhen University**.
 My research interests lie at the intersection of **embodied AI, neuromorphic computing, and real-time robotic systems**.

-My Ph.D. research aims to develop **hierarchical heterogeneous control systems for intelligent robots**, combining **GPU-based Vision-Language-Action (VLA) models** for high-level perception, reasoning, and planning with **FPGA-accelerated Spiking Neural Networks (SNNs)** for low-latency reactive control.
+My Ph.D. research interests is to develop **hierarchical heterogeneous control systems for intelligent robots**, combining **GPU-based Vision-Language-Action (VLA) models** for high-level perception, reasoning, and planning with **FPGA-accelerated Spiking Neural Networks (SNNs)** for low-latency reactive control.

 Before joining Shenzhen University, I received my M.Eng. in Computer Technology from **Changsha University of Science and Technology**, where my research focused on **edge computing, Service Function Chain deployment, and VNF deployment and migration**.
 I later worked as a full-time lecturer at the **Guangzhou College of Applied Science and Technology**.